sevanescence/NTCombat/README.md

 New repo because intellij decided to screw up the previous repo.

 # Changelog
+#### Feb 7th 2020
+- Added a ton of combat listeners.

+- Built an ArrowMeta<T> data structure for safely storing custom arrow metadata.

 #### 1.0.1
 Redo of the addFromItemStack() function which handles adding player stats from equipped items.